15 Types of Tuna: Complete Species Guide 2026

 Endangered and Vulnerable Species

-The conservation status of different types of tunas varies dramatically by species.
-Atlantic Bluefin faced near-extinction from overfishing but shows recovery under strict management.
-Pacific Bluefin remains critically endangered, with populations at less than 3% of historical levels.
-Southern Bluefin, while improving, stays listed as endangered by the IUCN due to past overfishing impacts.
+The conservation status of different types of tunas varies dramatically by species, reflecting their biology, fishing pressure, and management effectiveness.
+Atlantic Bluefin faced near-extinction from decades of overfishing but shows encouraging recovery under strict international management.
+Pacific Bluefin remains critically endangered, with populations estimated at less than 3% of historical unfished levels.
+Southern Bluefin, while improving under quota systems, stays listed as endangered due to past overfishing impacts.

-Bigeye tuna populations declined significantly, earning a "vulnerable" designation globally.
-Some regional Yellowfin stocks, particularly in the Indian Ocean, approach overfished status.
-These designations reflect decades of industrial fishing pressure combined with these species' slow growth and late maturity.
-Large, long-lived species face the greatest threats from overexploitation.
+Bigeye tuna populations declined significantly across much of their range, earning a "vulnerable" designation from the IUCN.
+Some regional Yellowfin stocks, particularly in the Indian Ocean, approach overfished status requiring management intervention.
+These designations reflect decades of industrial fishing pressure combined with biological characteristics that make recovery slow: large size, late maturity, and long lifespans that concentrate fishing mortality on reproductive individuals.

 Sustainable Tuna Choices

-Skipjack represents the most sustainable tuna choice, with healthy populations and early maturity enabling stable harvests.
-Pole-and-line caught Albacore from the Pacific provides another responsible option.
-These fishing methods minimize bycatch and ecosystem impacts compared to purse seine or longline fishing.
-Some Yellowfin fisheries, particularly those avoiding FADs, maintain sustainability certifications.
+Skipjack represents the most sustainable tuna choice for regular consumption, with healthy populations, rapid growth, and early maturity enabling stable harvests under current fishing pressure.
+Pole-and-line caught Albacore from the Pacific provides another responsible option, with fishing methods that minimize bycatch and ecosystem impacts compared to industrial purse seining or longline operations.

 Global Catch Statistics

-Global tuna catches reached 5.2 million tons in 2022, with Skipjack comprising 58% and Yellowfin 29% of landings.
-These two species account for 87% of commercial tuna fishing.
-Albacore contributes 7%, while Bigeye represents 5%.
-All Bluefin species combined account for less than 1% of global catch due to conservation measures and their relative rarity.
+Global tuna catches reached approximately 5.2 million metric tons annually in recent years, with Skipjack comprising 58% and Yellowfin 29% of total landings.
+These two species account for an overwhelming 87% of commercial tuna fishing.
+Albacore contributes 7%, while Bigeye represents 5% of global catch.
+All Bluefin species combined account for less than 1% due to conservation measures, their relative rarity, and extraordinarily high value that limits harvest even where legal.

-Regional fishery management organizations monitor stocks and set quotas based on scientific assessments.
-The Western and Central Pacific produces 55% of global tuna, followed by the Indian Ocean at 22%.
-Purse seine vessels catch 66% of tuna, while longline fishing accounts for 11%.
+Regional fishery management organizations (RFMOs) monitor stocks and set quotas based on scientific assessments that ideally balance economic needs with biological sustainability.
+The Western and Central Pacific produces 55% of global tuna, followed by the Indian Ocean at 22% and the Atlantic at 12%.
+Purse seine vessels catch 66% of tuna globally, while longline fishing accounts for 11% and pole-and-line methods capture 8%.
 Understanding these statistics helps contextualize individual species' conservation needs and fishing pressure.

 Frequently Asked Questions